telerik/fiddler-jam-docs/introduction.md

 The Fiddler Jam Chrome Extension delivers a range of handy and end-user friendly features whose number and further development are not limited by the list in this section&mdash;the Fiddler team constantly invests efforts to improve the performance and add more value to the existing troubleshooting solution, and build on top of its available features.

-The Chrome Extension solution can be installed, pinned, and used by everyone.
+The Chrome Extension solution can be installed, pinned, and used by everyone with Google Chrome.
+It does not require you to log in or register, nor does it call for any advanced knowledge in technology or previous debugging experience.

 ### Traffic Recording